-The respondent, a 36-year-old male from Tunisia, was apprehended in Bulgaria near Burgas, after crossing from Turkey.
+The respondent, a 36-year-old male from Tunisia, reports being apprehended in Bulgaria near Burgas, after crossing from Turkey.
 The respondent was with one Afghan man and two Tunisian men at the time of his apprehension.
-The respondent explained that the officers that caught them, of which there were 10, were dressed in forest green uniforms, “like guard uniforms”.
-The respondent was the only one to get caught as the others ran away before they were caught.
+The respondent explained that the officers that caught them, of which there were 10, were dressed in dark forest green uniforms, “like guard uniforms”.
+The respondent was the only one to get caught as the others ran away before they were apprehended.

-The officers did not take anything from him, but they took him to a building of the traffic police in handcuffs.
-The traffic police officers were wearing blue uniforms and yellow vests.
+The respondent reports that these officers did not take any of his personal belongings, but took him to a building of the traffic police in handcuffs.
+The officers described as traffic police officers were wearing blue uniforms and yellow vests.
 The respondent was detained in a building next to a road, it was very cold.
-In this building, the traffic police officers took the respondents phone, his power bank, cigarettes and the €375 he had on him.
+In this building, the traffic police officers reportedly took the respondents phone, his power bank, cigarettes and the €375 he had on him.
 The respondent explained that the officers spoke to him in Bulgarian and English.

 One of the officers said to the respondent: